 In the time since House Majority Leader Eric Cantor was defeated in the Republican primary for Virginia’s 7th Congressional District, conventional wisdom has coalesced around an explanation for the upset: Cantor’s relatively moderate stance on immigration reform.
-We’re generally skeptical of quickly formed ex post facto explanations, so I looked into how big a factor has immigration been in Republican primaries.
+We’re generally skeptical of quickly formed ex post facto explanations, so I looked into how big a factor immigration has been in Republican primaries.

 Bigger than I thought, perhaps.
 Immigration reform either matters by itself or is a good proxy for where a candidate falls on the establishment-antiestablishment spectrum.

 Public opinion surveys, such as the one Public Policy Polling conducted Tuesday night in Cantor’s district, have found that immigration reform is relatively popular among Republican voters.
 But because those surveys don’t attach President Obama’s name to the issue, they probably overestimate support among Republicans, as Mark Blumenthal and Ariel Edwards-Levy pointed out at HuffPollster.